 With Let's Do, you get:

-- Shared to-do lists organized by Slack channel, with assignments and due dates
+- Shared to-do lists organized by Slack channel, with assignments and due dates (pin them in channels for easy access)

 - Automatic daily reminders for tasks that are due or overdue (configurable per person)